andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 Woodrow Wilson Guthrie's hometown of Okemah.
 How 'bout that lil deal?

 <div class="text-muted fst-italic mx-3 mb-3">
-Mark Haim would like to restage the dance for a group of 14 performers from the NC community and is looking for a very diverse group in age, race, size and gender.
+"Mark Haim would like to restage the dance for a group of 14 performers from the NC community and is looking for a very diverse group in age, race, size and gender."
 </div>

 Welp....